 Taking Care of Our Students

 In addition to animal welfare and environmental reasons to examine what we eat, we want to fuel our participants with food that nourishes and keeps them healthy.
-Snacks and meals tend to avoid junk food and high sugar content while also balancing different eating styles.
+Snacks and meals tend to avoid junk food and high sugar content, while also balancing different eating styles.
 Animal products that come from factory farming often means consuming pesticide residue, antibiotics and artificial hormones.
-The findings are compelling that this sort of sourcing is hurting our health.
+The findings are compelling that this sort of food is hurting our health.

 Factory farms are also harmful to human health.
 An investigative report from The Humane League revealed that 99 percent of the packaged meat sold in US supermarkets comes from diseased chickens.

-What This Means in Practical Terms for Your VISIONS Program
+What This Means for Your VISIONS Program

 Eliminating factory farm-produced animal products altogether is not our aim, at least not at this time.
-We are also not pushing participants to be vegetarian or vegan
+We are also not pushing participants to be vegetarian or vegan.

 Although more than 99 percent of US meat production facilities are factory farms and kill an average of 23 million animals every day (Forbes Magazine, January 26, 2023), and statistics aren’t much better in Peru or the DR as global commerce increasingly takes hold, there are other options.

-The bison meat is healthy and tasty (for most people, it’s rather indistinguishable from beef), and sales support the Blackfeet Nation.
+The buffalo meat is healthy and tasty (for most people, it’s rather indistinguishable from beef), and sales support the Blackfeet Nation.
 It’s a primary protein source for our Blackfeet program, and will be relied upon even more in the coming years.

 In Peru, we live in an agricultural region where small farms are abundant and where we are shifting to sourcing as much meat as possible from these nearby locations instead of from the commercial chains.
 The Dominican Republic also has options for sourcing local meat that we are looking into.